Mildwhale/SteppableSlider/README.md

 `RxSwift` is supported.

 ## Usage
-You can add `SteppableSlider` use code or storybord.
+You can use `SteppableSlider` with code or storyboard.
 Its fully compatible for interface builder.

 ### Swift
 ```swift